kyimoemin/elastic-worker/README.md

 export type Calculator = typeof calculator;
 ```

-in this example we are storing the last calculation result in `result` variable. and you can get this in the main thread using `lastResult` function.
+In this example, we store the last calculation result in the `result` variable.
+You can retrieve this in the main thread using the `lastResult` function.

 main.ts